yegor256/blog/_posts/2014/oct/2014-10-29-how-much-do-you-cost.md

 any horizontal [communications]({% pst 2016/aug/2016-08-23-communication-maturity %})
 between programmers, and you won't be able to get any help from anyone.
-You will be on your own and you will fail, because you are used to patronizing someone senior, in your [office]({% pst 2015/oct/2015-10-06-how-to-be-good-office-slave %}).
+You will be on your own and you will fail, because you are used to be patronized by someone senior, in your [office]({% pst 2015/oct/2015-10-06-how-to-be-good-office-slave %}).

 StackOverflow is not just an indicator of how smart you are and how many